 Crofton Kelly is a senior studying economics, history, and philosophy.
 He has done internships with Hillary Clinton’s campaign, Chris Kennedy’s gubernatorial campaign, the State Department, and the Capitol Hill office of his home district’s congressman.
 He likes playing racket sports and reading history books.
 After graduation, Crofton wants to work on a presidential campaign and then go to law school.

 Lindsay Williams, Senior Editor

-Karim Oliver is junior at Vanderbilt studying political science.
+Karim Oliver is senior at Vanderbilt studying political science.
 Besides managing VPR’s marketing and contributing articles, he is passionate about politics and follows domestic and international politics.

 Devin is a sophomore electrical engineering major from Boca Raton, Florida.
 As a Supreme Court nerd, Devin avidly reads SCOTUSblog and listens to podcasts and oral arguments in his free time.
 He hopes to merge his interest in law and engineering into a career in patent litigation.
 In addition to VPR, Devin serves as treasurer of the Vanderbilt Mock Trial Team, a senator in Vanderbilt Student Government, and a team leader for Vanderbilt Student Volunteers for Science.

-Aditya Gokhale is a first-year student from Saint Louis, Missouri, planning on majoring in Computer Science with possibly a double in Public Policy.
+Aditya Gokhale is a sophomore from Saint Louis, Missouri, planning on majoring in Computer Science with possibly a double in Public Policy.
 He enjoys music and tennis, and is interested in political topics related to social justice and fiscal policy.

 Alan Koo is a student at Vanderbilt University studying economics and computer science.
 Born and raised in Dallas, Texas, his interests include race relations, business news, and U.S. political history.
 When not procrastinating at Stevenson Library, he enjoys listening to all kinds of music and watching football.